 Locate the road on a map and determine if it is located within the city limits of a specific city, then contact that city's Transportation Division.
 If the road is not located within the boundaries of a city then determine which county it is located within and contact the appropriate Transportation Division.

-Multnomah County-maintained roads can be found in the Master Road List, as explained in Our Roads.
+A map of Multnomah County-maintained roads can be found under Our Roads.